Example Career: Teaching Assistants, Preschool, Elementary, Middle and Secondary School, Except Special Education

-Perform duties that are instructional in nature or deliver direct services to students or parents.
-Serve in a position for which a teacher has ultimate responsibility for the design and implementation of educational programs and services.
+Assist a preschool, elementary, middle, or secondary school teacher with instructional duties.
+Serve in a position for which a teacher has primary responsibility for the design and implementation of educational programs and services.

 - Instructional Assistant